 - Evaluation.
 Demonstrating and communicating the return on investment.

-No matter what our role is at your event, we always go the extra mile to ensure we exceed your expectations.
+No matter what our role is at your conference or event, we always go the extra mile to ensure we exceed your expectations.
 In addition to our positive and professional attitude, we offer local, national, and international expertise and experience.

 Sea to Sky’s approach to association management is similar in that each special project undertaken relies on the basics of project management.
-We also support associations in day-to-day administration, board and financial management, and member retention and recruitment activities, amongst others, which relies on the principles and practices of program management where our focus is on meeting long-term strategic objectives.
+We also support associations in day-to-day administration, board and financial management, and member retention and recruitment activities, among others, which relies on the principles and practices of program management where our focus is on meeting long-term strategic objectives.
 We seamlessly become part of the association, working behind the scenes to ensure the success of the association and its members.

 No matter where you live, your community’s borders are becoming global and are more mobile now than ever before.
 Your conference participants and association members expect your offerings to reflect their mobile lives.

 Sea to Sky understands that.
 With our Virtual Hub, we have the expertise to advise you on how best to engage and connect participants and members, in person and virtually.

 At Sea to Sky, we’d love to see more international meetings take place in Canada.
 As a potential Chair, you can be assured that Sea to Sky can help with everything you need to win your bid to host an international meeting in Canada.

 We will help you maximise the many benefits of hosting an international meeting in Canada.

 Sea to Sky won the Meeting Professionals International’s Category 1 Global Paragon Award in 2005.
 The first Canadian company to win in this category, Sea to Sky received this honour for its work on the International Conference on Offshore Mechanics and Arctic Engineering (OMAE 2004).